 - To assess key CV points for those intending to apply for UNSW Scholarships.

-The lab does not currently have any funding for students but I am happy to received applications from funded students and students wishing to apply for UNSW scholarships or other schemes.
+The lab does not currently have any funding for students but I am happy to receive applications from funded students and students wishing to apply for UNSW scholarships or other schemes.
 Please check the UNSW key dates page for application deadlines etc. - students may want to delay their application and strengthen their experience/CV in the meantime.

 Informal enquiries are welcome but generic “Dear Sir/Professor” emails will be ignored.
 Please read this blog post, “How (not) to apply for a PhD”, before applying.